Jelena Karleuša: Personal life

-Between 1999 and 2000, Karleuša dated a businessman Zoran "Ćanda" Davidović. Ćanda was assassinated on 23 March 2000 in an ambush in Novi Sad while on his way back home from a funeral; the culprits were never identified.
+Between 1999 and 2000, Karleuša dated mobster Zoran "Ćanda" Davidović. Ćanda was assassinated 23 March 2000 in an ambush in Novi Sad while on his way back home from a funeral; the culprits were never arrested, although they were presumed to be members of the Zemun Clan.
 Karleuša was the one who identified Ćanda's body.
-She later dedicated her Za svoje godine album track "Balada za Zorana" to Ćanda.
+She later dedicated her Za svoje godine (2001) album track "Balada za Zorana" to him.
+She has also stated that she borrowed money to pay for his funeral expenses.

-On 23 September 2004, Karleuša married Bojan Karić, who is known as the nephew of businessman Bogoljub Karić.
-They separated four months later and divorced in March the following year.
+On 23 September 2004, Karleuša married Bojan Karić, the nephew of Serbian businessman and politician Bogoljub Karić.
+They separated four months later and divorced in March 2005.
+Karleuša later said that Bogoljub Karić had strongly opposed the marriage, citing her unpopularity in Serbia as the reason.

-On 28 June 2008, she married footballer Duško Tošić.
-The couple has two daughters.
-In January 2022, Tošić received a 30-day restriction order under suspicion of domestic abuse following Karleuša's report on 7 January.
-According to the media, Karleuša had already reported her husband for physical assault in March 2020.
-In both cases she decided not to press charges against him.
+On 28 June 2008, she married soccer player Duško Tošić.
+They have two daughters: Atina (born 7 September 2008) and Nika (born 7 September 2009).
+In January 2022, Tošić received a 30-day restriction order under suspicion of domestic abuse following a report by Karleuša on 7 January.
+According to the media, Karleuša had previously reported her husband for physical assault in March 2020.
+In both cases, she ultimately decided not to press charges against him.
 In September 2024, both Karleuša and Tošić confirmed in separate statements that they were filing for a divorce after years of separation.

-In December 2020, Karleuša said that she also holds Slovenian passport because her mother was born in Slovenia.
+In December 2020, Karleuša stated that she holds a Slovenian passport because her mother was born in Slovenia.
 Karleuša identifies as an atheist, although she was baptized in an Orthodox church before her wedding to Karić.

 Activism and philanthropy

-Because of her advocation for the LGBT rights in Serbia, Karleuša was declared the Serbian female gay icon of 2010 by the Gay Lesbian Info Centre.
-In September 2017, she opened the annual Belgrade Pride as the Pride's "godmother".
+Because of her adovcacy for LGBT rights in Serbia, Karleuša was declared the Serbian female gay icon of 2010 by the Gay Lesbian Info Centre.
+In September 2017, she opened the annual Belgrade Pride as the parade's "godmother".
 As a practicing vegetarian, Karleuša has also been vocal on the topic of animal rights.
 In July 2018, she collaborated with PETA on their anti-fur campaign.

 In addition, Karleuša has supported various other causes during her career.
 Following the 2014 Southeast Europe floods, she supplied Serbian shelters with basic necessities for three consecutive days.
 Same year, Karleuša and Tošić were amongst the few regional celebrities who financially contributed to ALS research after participating in the Ice Bucket Challenge.
 In 2015, she performed at Donna Ares' charity concert for victims of cancer in the Zetra Olympic Hall, Sarajevo.
 In December 2018, Karleuša donated 100,000 RSD to VK Partizan for pool-heating during winter seasons.